Godiva is closing or selling all of its stores in the United States - KVIA

 But that plan never came to fruition.
 Godiva relied heavily on mall traffic, which has been plummeting even before the pandemic.
 The chocolatier’s sales are largely driven by online purchases and purchases through Godiva’s grocery, club and retail partners.

-But Covid was the final nail in the coffin for Godiva, along with dozens of other underperforming businesses.
+This change comes during a time when Covid has hit dozens of underperforming businesses.
 The retail apocalypse in particular has come for restaurants, mall stores, businesses that rely on impulse shopping and luxury retailers.
-Godiva represents all of those doomed categories.

 Comments